xiaonilee/xiaonilee.github.io/content/post/Shiny.md

     weight: 1
 ---

-GSCALite: a web-based platform for Gene Set Cancer Analysis.
+[Shiny](https://shiny.rstudio.com/) is an R package that makes it easy to build interactive web apps straight from R.

 <!--more-->

 ## In summary

-- [Shiny](https://shiny.rstudio.com/) is an **R** package.

 - Interact.

+- Analyze.

-Analyze.
-Communicate.
+- Communicate.

 - It combines the **computational power** of ***R*** with the interactivity of the modern web.